 Long-Term Incentives.
-We utilize long-term stock awards to promote the success of each executive officer, motivate outstanding performance, and encourage and reward employment longevity.
+We utilize long-term stock awards to promote the success of each named executive officer, motivate outstanding performance, and encourage and reward employment longevity.
 Prior to our Initial Public Offering (the "IPO"), executive officers and other key employees historically had been granted equity ownership interests in IBG LLC and continue to hold such interests through their direct or indirect ownership of membership interests in Holdings.

-We believe that compensation paid to our executive officers should be closely aligned with our performance on a continuing and long-term basis and, thereby, with the interests of our stockholders.
-Toward this end, the Stock Incentive Plan provides for the granting of stock awards, which under the current terms gives rise to the issuance of our common stock over an approximately four-year vesting schedule and ordinarily subject to continued employment with, and satisfaction of employment obligations to, the Company.
-Since the inception of the Stock Incentive Plan, it has been our practice to make dividend equivalent payments on unvested stock awards in line with the common stock.
-It is not currently anticipated that we will grant, as part of executive compensation, stock appreciation rights or other forms of non-cash compensation except pursuant to the Stock Incentive Plan described below.
+We believe that compensation paid to our named executive officers should be closely aligned with our performance on a continuing and long-term basis and, thereby, with the interests of our stockholders.
+Toward this end, the Stock Incentive Plan provides for the granting of various types of stock awards.
+Under the Stock Incentive Plan, we have historically granted stock-based compensation to our named executive officers in the form of restricted stock units that vest and are settled over approximately four years.
+Other than such restricted stock units, our named executive officers do not hold any outstanding equity awards.
+Since the inception of the Stock Incentive Plan, it has been our practice to make dividend equivalent payments on unvested stock awards consistent with dividends that are paid with respect to our common stock.
+Although we retain the flexibility to grant different types of stock awards, it is not currently anticipated that we will grant, as part of executive compensation, stock appreciation rights or other forms of equity-based compensation under the Stock Incentive Plan.

-Pursuant to policies set by our Compensation Committee, base salary increases, cash bonuses and stock awards shall be awarded annually, following an evaluation of the individual's and the Company's performance for the year.
+Pursuant to policies set by our Compensation Committee, base salary increases, cash bonuses and stock awards shall be awarded annually, following an evaluation of each named executive officer's individual performance and the Company's performance for the year.

-Compensation for Named Executive Officers During 2022
+Compensation for Named Executive Officers During 2023